pololu/pololu-oled-arduino/README.md

 the high-level OLED update routines, so that the low-level functions can be implemented with efficient application-specific code.

+Applications written for the [PololuHD44780 LCD library] can often be ported to this library with minimal effort since it provides the `clear`, `gotoXY`, `write`, `print`, and `loadCustomCharacter` functions.

 ## Supported platforms

 This library should work on any Arduino-compatible board.